magus/git-stack-cli/README.md

 git stack help        # print a table of all CLI arguments
 ```

+### Adding new commits and pull requests

+Adding commits to a PR is as simple as running `git stack` and adding commits to a PR.

+1. Run `git stack`
+1. Press `c` to create a new PR
+1. Use `↑↓` and `space`/`enter` to navigate and assign commits to the PR
+1. Press `s` to sync created PRs and commits to Github

 ### Editing existing commits and pull requests

 Sometimes you want to add changes to an existing commit or pull request.